clampz/scan_detection_daemon/README.md

 =====================

-The scan detection daemon sniffs packets in the background using the packet capture library (pcap), filtering out packets with certain packets (based on default nmap scans), pointed at the host computer and logs information to files in ```/var/logs/```.
+The scan detection daemon sniffs packets in the background using the packet capture library (pcap), filtering out certain packets (based on default nmap scans, UDP or TCP [SYN, FIN, NULL, XMAS]), pointed at the host computer and logs information to files in ```/var/logs/```.

 ***Dependancies***: Neato (part of the Graphviz pkg.)